SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Valleybrook/Valleybrook.md

 9. **Textile Grove:** Where artisans weave dreams into tangible forms.
 10. **Grassland Memorial:** A tribute to the unity post the Grassland Divide conflict.

-In Valleybrook, the [[Wallabian]]s serve as the heart and soul of exploration, drawing from their rich history and indomitable spirit.
+In Valleybrook, the [[Wallabian]] serve as the heart and soul of exploration, drawing from their rich history and indomitable spirit.
 Their valley thrives with tales of distant lands, arts, and harmonious coexistence.
 While their past saw moments of internal conflict, their diplomacy and unity have always prevailed, ensuring Valleybrook remains an emblem of peace and prosperity.

 ## Shops